 Having the media pool feeds then allowed Burke Sr. to launch his next service which was an ad hock news conference / press conference facility service where only the working news Media was in attendance.
 This service included lighting to TV standards along with broadcast quality audio giving newsmakers a welcome break from the crush of a scrum style Media exchange.
 Thus was launched the first “White House style” managed news conference service in Canada.

 Looking for a Challenging Career?

-A/V Technicians and Audio & Camera Freelancers needed!
+A/V, Web technicians, Audio & Camera Freelancers needed!